Playful, lyrical piece in 3 movements.

 The music uses Shankar's concept of additive rhythms.
 Hoover's homage to Shankar is comprised of the additive rhythms he introduced to the West decades ago.
 Hoover describes them as “addictive rhythms,” which she has used many times.
 In Memoriam moves from slow to fast, slow to fast, with both of the faster sections based upon these additive rhythms.

-This string quartet combines both simple and abstract elements, a process that has fascinated me over the years.
+Composed of 4 movements, This string quartet combines both simple and abstract elements, a process that has fascinated me over the years.
 After a short introduction, the first movement presents a melody that resembles some of the Native American music I have become familiar with over the last several years.
 These melodies are often improvisatory, and this one moves rather freely above its accompaniment.
 During the writing of this movement I was haunted by the image of a swiftly running deer.
 This influence can be heard in the rushing, wind-like area that fills the center of the movement.
 I have no explanation for this; the deer simply came to visit and I did not send it away.

 The second movement is a scherzo marked vivace.
 It contains, among other sections, areas where the rhythm and/or the intervals get smaller and smaller.